quangsonle/tic-tac-toe-window-ubuntu-/README.md

 see detail how to run at https://www.youtube.com/watch?v=J5eWpaGk2Sc

-Thw judge in python is adopted and modified from https://medium.com/byte-tales/the-classic-tic-tac-toe-game-in-python-3-1427c68b8874
+The judge in python is adopted and modified from https://medium.com/byte-tales/the-classic-tic-tac-toe-game-in-python-3-1427c68b8874